TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/index.md

 ---
-title: Merge Sort in Every Language
-layout: default
+authors:
+- auroq
 date: 2018-11-29
+featured-image: merge-sort-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: merge-sort-in-every-language.jpg
+layout: default
-tags: [merge-sort]
+tags:
-authors:
-  - auroq
+- merge-sort
+title: Merge Sort
 ---

 Welcome to the Merge Sort page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.